faximilie/blog/content/authors/admin/_index.md

 #- Visitors
 ---

-Patrick Childs is a keen young mind, looking for ways to improve the world using Software.
-His many interests include Automation, Linux, Programming, Security, Reverse Engineering and more.
+I am always looking for opportunities to learn and ways to improve the world using Software.
+My many interests include Automation, Linux, Programming, Security, Reverse Engineering, the Cloud and more.